madcountess/lockhartblog/missionstatement.md

 We are not IDIOTS!
 We are WORKERS and we **DO NOT COMPROMISE WITH THE TERRORISTIC THREATS OF BOSSES!**
 We are ***WORKERS*** and we have MADE the decision to organize and fight!
-What do we have in common with the greedy parasite?
+We have naught in common with the greedy parasite.
 Do they work?
 No.
 Do they get paid more than the people who do?